 Disability Day on the Hill 2019

-This year's theme is LiveAble lived up to expectations!
+This year's theme LiveAble lived up to expectations!
 What a great turnout!
-Working together with legislators on issues that impact our lives like healthcare, employment, education and more truly has an impact.
+Working together with legislators on issues that affect our lives like healthcare, employment, education and more truly has an impact.
+Check out the video below!

 The Disability Advocacy Network Join The Arc Disability Advocacy Network to keep informed of critical issues impacting people with IDD & their families.
 The Arc network is only as strong as its members.
 Your voice is critical to ensuring that the needs of people with IDD and their families are included anytime a law is passed or changed or when programs are designed or redesigned.
 To learn more about public policy advocacy and how to help, contact Carrie Hobbs Guiden.